zopefoundation/Zope/docs/zopebook/SearchingZCatalog.rst

   ( 'critique', 'tora' )

-once the common stop words ("a", "of") are removed, it is lowercased and de-deduplicated.
-(In reality, the indexed information is much richer, as it keeps track of things like how often words appear, and which words appear earlier in the the stream, but this gives you an idea of what is stored.)
+once the common stop words ("a", "of") are removed, it is lowercased and deduplicated.
+In reality, the indexed information is much richer, as it keeps track of things like how often words appear, and which words appear earlier in the stream, but this gives you an idea of what is stored.

 This is a necessary and positive step to make the index use less storage and less memory, and increases search